robinkarim/Production-Book/docs/ini/using-ini-extensions.rst

 Overview
 ^^^^^^^^^^^^

-Custom Data refers to data that you can pass from your application to the Cirrent Agent.
+Custom Data refers to data that you can pass from your application to the CIRRENT™ Agent.
 The various data types Custom Event (eg: user initiated reboot), or Custom Measurement (eg: CPU temperature), or Custom Attribute (eg: firmware version).
-This Custom data can be passed from your application to the Cirrent Agent (CA) using INI Custom Data API.
+This Custom data can be passed from your application to the CIRRENT™ Agent (CA) using INI Custom Data API.

 This document covers an example use case, requirements and general considerations for using the IoT Network Intelligence feature to add customer-defined data through an API call in the cirrent_cli.
-The data sent using this API will be accessible in the Cirrent Console.
+The data sent using this API will be accessible in the CIRRENT™ Console.

 **Sending INI Custom data API using the cirrent_cli:**
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""